alokrajiv/TWILIO-2Factor-Authentication-Tutorial/README.md

     SERVER Express server listening on port 3001 +0ms

-In your browser go to `http://localhost:3001` or whichever is the port you configured the `.env.json` file.
+In your browser go to `http://localhost:3001` or whichever is the port you configured in the `.env.json` file.
 You will be able to start using the web-app.